-Lenses with a total-focal strength of greater than 200mm are not permitted into the venue.
+For AFL season, lenses with a total-focal strength of greater than 200mm are not permitted into the venue.

 Items that are refused entry, or that are requested to be removed from the venue, may be cloaked at a venue cloaking facility at the risk of the owner.
 Items may be confiscated at the discretion of Management as per the Confiscated Items Policy available upon request.

 The venue is committed to ensuring the privacy of venue patrons.
 The venue has traditionally banned the use of still and video cameras in specified areas.
 New technology enables photographs and videos to be taken with some mobile phones and this is not appropriate in a number of specified public areas.

 To ensure patron privacy is maintained, the use of cameras including via mobile telephones with camera interfacing, must not be used in the following specified public areas: Change Rooms, Toilets, Gymnasiums, Aquatic Facilities

 Patrons acknowledge that the venue or the hirer may use a patron's image or likeness as part of any recording of the event or match.